nikitaolp/phprpg/README.md

 # phprpg
 Turn based game engine prototype.
+Now includes a PHP Sokoban implementation!

 This is a study project, i don't recommend installing this on a production server

 Demo: https://phprpg.cf/